How did Dunlop Slazenger become one of the largest manufacturers of sporting equipment in the world?

 Dunlop was established as a rubber goods company in 1889.
-In 1909, it moved into sporting goods when it began to manufacture twelve dozen golf balls a day at Manor Mill in Birmingham.
+In 1909, it moved into sporting goods when it began to manufacture 144 golf balls a day at Manor Mill in Birmingham.
 In their first year, Dunlop balls won five of the major British golf tournaments.

 Dunlop’s Fort Maxply tennis rackets were used by more than half of the competitors at Wimbledon in 1952.

-In 1959, Slazenger, a major English sporting goods rival, was acquired.
-In 1960, exports by Dunlop Sport totalled £1.6 million.
+Slazenger, a major English sporting goods rival, was acquired in 1959.

-In 1971, astronaut Alan Shepard used a Dunlop 65 ball when he played golf on the moon.
+Astronaut Alan Shepard used a Dunlop 65 ball when he played golf on the moon in 1971.

 Production of rackets at Waltham Abbey in Essex fell prey to cheaper imports produced overseas, and the factory was closed in 1979, with production concentrated on the Slazenger site at Horbury in West Yorkshire.

 Dunlop Slazenger supplied twice as many Wimbledon competitors in 1980 as its nearest rival, Wilson.
 Graphite rackets were introduced from 1980.